AWS Solutions Architect Associate Certification (SAA-C03)

 Signing API requests

-• sign requests so AWS identifies who sent them (SDK and CLI automatically sign for you)
+- sign requests so AWS identifies who sent them (SDK and CLI automatically sign for you)

-• signatures (1) prevent data tampering (2) verifies identity
+- signatures (1) prevent data tampering (2) verifies identity

-• some requests dont need to be signed (public s3 buckets, some STS operation e.g. AssumeRoleWithWebIdentity)
+- some requests dont need to be signed (public s3 buckets, some STS operation e.g. AssumeRoleWithWebIdentity)

-• Versions:
+- Versions:

-• AWS Signature Version 2: legacy
+- AWS Signature Version 2: legacy

-• AWS Signature Version 4: active
+- AWS Signature Version 4: active

 IP Address ranges

-• https://ip-ranges.amazonaws.com/ip-ranges.json
+- https://ip-ranges.amazonaws.com/ip-ranges.json

-| jq '.prefixs[] | select(.region=="ca-central-1") | select(.service=="CODEBUILD") | .ip_prefix'
+curl https://ip-ranges.amazonaws.com/ip-ranges.json \ | jq '.prefixs[] | select(.region=="ca-central-1") | select(.service=="CODEBUILD") | .ip_prefix'

 Service Endpoints

-• to connet to AWS service programmatically, we use an endpoint (URL of the entry point).
+- to connet to AWS service programmatically, we use an

-• example: https://cloudformation.us-east-1.amazonaws.com
+https://cloudformation.us-east-1.amazonaws.com

-• generally TLS2 or TLS3.
+- generally TLS2 or TLS3.

-• Types:
+- Types:

-• Global Endpoints : Services that use the same endpoints
+- Global Endpoints : Services that use the same endpoints

-• Regional Endpoints: must specify a region
+- Regional Endpoints: must specify a region

-• FIPS: method for using cryptographic keys that use envelope encryption (support FIPS for enterprise)
+- FIPS: method for using cryptographic keys that use envelope encryption (support FIPS for enterprise)

-• Dualstack endpoints: ipv4 and ipv6 support
+- Dualstack endpoints: ipv4 and ipv6 support

-• above types can be combined
+- above types can be combined

 CLI Input Flag

-• check commands for support of --cli-input-json or --cli-input-yaml
+- check commands for support of

 Configuration Files

-• https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html
+https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-files.html

-• TOML (Tom’s Obvious, Minimal Language) format
+- TOML (Tomβs Obvious, Minimal Language) format

-• ~/.aws/credentials for storing sensitive data
+for storing sensitive data~/.aws/config

-• options to configure (most important 4):
+takes precedence - options to configure (most important 4):

-• aws_access_key_id
+aws_access_key_id

-• aws_secret_access_key
+aws_secret_access_key

-• region
+region

-• output
+output

 Named Progiles

-• AWS config files support ability to have multiple profiles (faster switching between profiles)
+- AWS config files support ability to have multiple profiles (faster switching between profiles)

-• aws configure --profile dev
+, default is used. aws configure --profile dev

 1